 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming.
+Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
 Don't shift gears while crossing the tracks.

-9.7 - Hazardous Materials -Emergencies
+9.7 - Hazardous Materials - Emergencies